Background pattern

 Consult your doctor or pharmacist before starting to use Aciclovir Sandoz Care.

-• Do not apply on the mucous membrane of the mouth, eye, or vagina as it may cause irritation.
-Be especially careful to avoid accidental introduction into the eye.
+• Do not apply to the mucous membranes of the mouth, eye, or vagina, as it may cause irritation.
+Special care should be taken to avoid accidental introduction into the eye.
 If accidental contact with the eyes occurs, rinse with plenty of water and consult an ophthalmologist if necessary.

-• Do not exceed the recommended frequency of applications or duration of treatment.
+• Do not exceed the recommended application frequency or treatment duration.

-• Before starting treatment with this medication, immunocompromised patients (e.g., patients with HIV infection (AIDS), individuals who have received a transplant, or those undergoing radiation or chemotherapy treatment), must consult their doctor.
+• Before starting treatment with this medication, immunodeficient patients (e.g., patients with HIV (AIDS), those who have received a transplant, or who are undergoing radiotherapy or chemotherapy) should consult their doctor.

-• As herpes labial is a recurrence of an infection within the mouth that is usually contracted at an early age, a first medical diagnosis is necessary, especially in children, in whom the symptoms of this first infection may be overlooked or confused with dental problems or other oral processes.
+• Since cold sores are a recurrence of an infection inside the mouth that is usually contracted at an early age, a medical diagnosis is necessary, especially in the case of children, in whom the symptoms of this first infection may go unnoticed or be confused with teething disorders or other oral conditions.

-• In case of severe illness or frequent recurrences, your doctor should consider systemic treatment.
+• In case of severe disease or frequent recurrences, your doctor should consider systemic treatment.

 Children and adolescents

-Application in children under 12 years should always be done under medical supervision.
+Application in children under 12 years of age should always be done under medical supervision.

-Administration in children over 12 years is the same as for adults, see below.
+Administration in children over 12 years of age is the same as for adults, see below.

 Other medications and Aciclovir Sandoz Care

-No interactions of aciclovir associated with this route of administration (topical) have been described.
+No interactions with aciclovir associated with this route of administration (topical) have been described.

 Pregnancy and breastfeeding